GongbuhearaDongjun/GongbuhearaDongjun/README.md

 Here are some ideas to get me started:

-- 🔭 I’m currently studing on YEONHNAM UNIV.
+- 🔭 I’m currently studing on YEONGNAM UNIV.
 - 🌱 I’m currently learning Computer science

 🛠️ Stacks